Last Updated on 17 December, 2020 by Veronica

 We stayed at F1 Bordeaux for 35 euros.

-If you go to Bordeaux check here and look for better accommodation than us!
+If you go to Bordeaux, check here and look for better accommodation than us!

 Day 2.
 Bordeaux – Dunkirk – Dover

-This I think was the worst day of all.
-We did many kilometers, more than 900 (560 miles) and with traffic jams, it took us forever to arrive… and with different stops, since we had passengers from Bla Bla Car to save money.
+This, I think, was the worst day of all.
+We did many kilometers, more than 900 (560 miles), and with traffic jams, it took us forever to arrive… and with different stops, since we had passengers from Bla Bla Car to save money.

 In addition, we had the “pressure” that we had to arrive before 6.30 pm to Dunkirk.
-Because the ferry departs at 8 pm and said it was mandatory to be at least 6.30 pm.
-We arrived a few minutes later, but nothing happened, it seems to be normal, people were arriving almost until boarding time.
+Because the ferry departed at 8 pm and said it was mandatory to be at least 6.30 pm.

 We took advantage and ate our first fish and chips of the trip on the ferry.
-Along with a couple of beers, it was expensive, over 40 pounds between the two.
-People bring food and eat there to save money and eat better probably…
+It was expensive, over 40 pounds between the two and a couple of beers.

 When we arrived at our accommodation in Dover, we stayed resting.

 We stayed at Clare House.
-Price 50 pounds.
+Price 50 pounds

-Compared to our first accommodation this was a palace!
+Compared to our first accommodation, this was a palace!
 The room was ok, clean, had a small bathroom.
-As in almost all of the UK, there were no blinds, but curtains thick enough that the light would not pass.
+As in almost all of the UK, there were no blinds but curtains thick enough that the light would not pass.

-We were greeted very well, we agreed that we had asked to be sent an O2 SIM to the B&B that we never received (they are informal and poor service in general, those of O2).
+We were greeted very well; we agreed that we had asked to be sent an O2 SIM to the B&B that we never received (they are informal and poor service in general, those of O2).

 Day 3.
 Dover – Canterbury – Cambridge

-This day we get up early in the morning so we can do the stretch of Dover, passing through Canterbury until we reach Cambridge.
+This day we get up early in the morning, so we can do the stretch of Dover, passing through Canterbury until we reach Cambridge.
 In Dover, we went to see the White Cliffs, from the beach and from above.
-On the beach, there were people bathing!!!
-Then we went to Dover Castle and Walmer’s.

-Dover Castle is very large and here, we miscalculate the time to visit it.
-In addition, that day they had different activities and shows, such as English versus French battles on horseback.
-It was really cool, but I was looking forward to staying for another little while.
+Dover Castle is huge; here, we miscalculate the time to visit it.
+In addition, that day, they had different activities and shows, such as English versus French battles on horseback.

 As a recommendation, buy the Heritage pass.
 With this card, you have included the entrance of these castles and many others.

 The Heritage card costs 35 euros or 30 euros.
 And the entrance (with no card pass) to Dover Castle costs 20 euros per person and Walmer Castle: 10,10 euros.
-Only with these two already compensates you to buy it, plus it includes the entrance to Stonehenge, which is 15,50 euros.

 Where to eat in Canterbury?

-In Canterbury, we ate in Deesons and as it was Sunday we ate the Sunday Roast, typical English.
-It was very very very good, plus super well located.
-As it was the first few days we indulged ourselves.
+In Canterbury, we ate in Deeson’s, and as it was Sunday, we ate the Sunday Roast, typical English.
+It was very, very, very good, plus super well located.
+As it was the first few days, we indulged ourselves.

-Then we went to Cambridge, arrived at night, it rained very hard, but it was only a few minutes.
-We left things at the B&B and went looking for somewhere for dinner, this we didn’t tell, but… we ended up having dinner at Mc Donalds because it was the only place we found open!!!
+We left things at the B&B and went looking for somewhere for dinner, which we didn’t tell, but… we ended up having dinner at Mc Donalds because it was the only open place we found open!!!
 So, Mc Donalds and back to sleep.

 We stayed at Longreach House B&B, for € 35.5

-The room was spacious, modern and clean, very good value for money.
-The only thing if you don’t have your own car, it’s a little far away from downtown.
-Here are the accommodations in Cambridge, choose the one that best suits your tastes and budget.
+The room was spacious, modern, and clean, very good value for money.
+The only thing is if you don’t have your own car, it’s a little far away from downtown.

 Day 4.
 Stretch from Cambridge to York